+Program Directors must review and take action on all Moonlighting Requests in MedHub and assist the resident or fellow in the credentialing/appointment process, if applicable.
 Program Directors must monitor the performance of the Resident or Fellow to assure that factors such as fatigue are not contributing to diminished learning, substandard performance, or inadequate patient care.
 If a Program Director identifies any of these issues with a Resident or Fellow who is moonlighting, the Program Director would advise the Resident or Fellow to discontinue moonlighting activities.
 If a Resident or Fellow is found to be moonlighting without Program Director approval, the Resident or Fellow may be subject to disciplinary action.